 To evaluate patients who have no suspicious genital lesions but who require or request evaluation (eg, because of past genital lesions or high-risk behaviors)

-To help determine risk of recurrence
+To help determine risk of developing lesions

 To identify pregnant women who do not have genital lesions but are at risk of transmitting herpes to the neonate during delivery